GENI-NSF/geni-tools/README-stitching.txt

  - Links between aggregates use VLANs.
 QinQ is not supported at any current aggregates, and VLAN translation support is limited.
 VLAN tags available at each aggregate are limited, and may run out.
- - If your circuit goes across ProtoGENI Utah (nickname `pg-utah`) to `ig-utah` or `utah-ddc`, then you will need to explicitly set the MTU on your link in order to exchange TCP traffic.
-Otherwise, while `ping` will work, most other traffic will not pass.
-  - Workaround: After reserving your circuit, log in to each of your nodes and change the MTU to 1496 on your data plane interface.
-   - For example, `sudo /sbin/ifconfig eth1 mtu 1496`
-  - This is a known issue: http://groups.geni.net/geni/ticket/1086
  - Stitching to ExoGENI is limited:
   - Stitching within ExoGENI, by submitting a request to the ExoSM with only ExoGENI resources, works fine.